 In the first few weeks your setting up costs may be particularly high, as you might need to pay a bond on your accommodation, sign a mobile phone contract, set up utilities and bank accounts and buy textbooks and study supplies.

 There are rules about how Centrelink payments or concession cards may be affected if you leave Australia.
-You should check the Department of Human Services website to find out how any absence from Australia could affect your payment.
+Check with the Department of Human Services to find out how any absence from Australia could affect your payment.